 Also during the spring months, I’ll also take a week to hit the prime caddies hatch for trout the second to the third week in April.
 The best topwater trout fishing of the year.
 Then I move into the summer months targeting trophy smallmouth bass on topwater until the end of September.
 Then during the fall, I move back towards Striper and Musky.

 Flylords: What are the most difficult parts of this fishery?

-Blane: The most difficult parts of my fishery is definitely the Musky.
-However, once you learn there behavior they become somewhat predictable.
+Blane: The most difficult part of my fishery is definitely the Musky.
+However, once you learn their behavior they become somewhat predictable.
 That being said they are called the fish of 10,000 casts for a reason.
-Other then that weather and water conditions seem to really become an issue more and more each year.
+Other than that, weather and water conditions seem to really become an issue more and more each year.
 Things are definitely changing.